Uniforms of the Indian Armed Forces

-The uniforms of the Indian Armed Forces currently exist in more than ten categories ranging from ceremonial uniforms to combat uniforms.
-While uniforms in the Indian Army are specific to the regiment (or corps) to which a soldier or officer belongs to, following British Army's tradition.
-The uniforms in Indian Army shows significant differentiation between units and also shows regimental distinction.
+The uniforms of the Indian Armed Forces currently exist in more than ten categories, ranging from ceremonial uniforms to combat uniforms.
+While uniforms in the Indian Army are specific to the regiment (or corps) to which a soldier or officer belongs, following the British Army tradition.
+The uniforms in the Indian Army show significant differentiation between units and also show regimental distinction.

 General officers, i.e. Brigadier rank officers and above in the army, do not wear a regimental uniform (except when serving in the honorary position of — Colonel of the Regiment); rather, they wear their own service uniform.